 Nothing is better than getting some fresh air, gazing at an alpine lake, and taking in views of mountainous silhouettes.

 Below we curated the most photographed and beautiful mountains in the US.
 In no particular order, you can read about them below and ideally get your own photos of these gorgeous peaks!

 If you want to plan a mountain getaway, you should check out our list of the best credit card bonuses to help you save on your trip.

-Denali, the name of the HIGHEST mountain in North America sits at the centerpiece of Denali National Park and Preserve in south-central Alaska.
+Denali, the HIGHEST mountain in North America, sits at the centerpiece of Denali National Park and Preserve in south-central Alaska.
 The mountain sits 20,310 feet above sea level and is the third most prominent and third most isolated peak on Earth following Mount Everest in Nepal and Aconcagua in Argentina.

 2. Mt.
 Rainier, Washington

 Mount Rainier is the highest mountain in the Cascade Range of the Pacific Northwest and the tallest peak in Washington with an elevation of 14,411 feet above sea level.
 It is an icon in the Washington landscape and most accessible from Mount Rainier National Park.

 Mount Rainier is an active volcano and is considered one of the most dangerous volcanoes in the world because of its large amount of glacial ice.

 The peak is located just east of Eatonville and southeast of Seattle and Tacoma if you want to fly in to visit the peak.
 You will be able to see the volcano from your plane because it will be the tallest peak in eyesight.